 Home and Structural Inspections, a division of Worley and Associates Engineers, is a Huntsville Inspection company engaged in performing inspections for the purpose of finding the faults and defects in all aspects of a dwelling or structure and to facilitate the sale or purchase of these properties.
 Additionally, we offer our structural engineering background to investigate structural defects and make risk assessments.
 Our home inspections are certified by our Alabama Home Inspector license HI#1066.
 Our structural inspections are certified by my professional engineering license PE#4860.
 These inspections maybe accomplished separately or in tandem, typically saving money for the client by accomplishing each of these during one site visit.

-My education includes a BS degree from the school of architecture, and a BS degree from the school of engineering, at Auburn University.
-I have operated a consulting engineering business in the North Alabama area for a number of years, and extended the services to include home and structural inspections in 2007.
-We have inspected over 1000 residences for home buyers, home sellers, real estate agents, mortgage lenders and home owners who were not involved in a real estate transaction but need guidance regarding the structural adequacy of the building.
-We are uniquely qualified to perform, report and certify these inspections.
-We are bonded as required by the state law and operate under the guidelines for professional ethics of AHIT (American Home Inspection Training Institute).
-We have met examination requirements of AHIT and utilize those standards for inspecting and reporting.
+Mr. Joe Worley's education includes a BS degree from the school of architecture, and a BS degree from the school of engineering, at Auburn University.
+He has operated a consulting engineering business in the North Alabama area for a number of years, and extended the services to include home and structural inspections in 2007.
+He has inspected over 1600 residences for home buyers, home sellers, real estate agents, mortgage lenders, addiotionally, we provide structural inspection services to clients who are not involved in a real estate transaction, but require advice and guidance regarding the structural adequacy of the home or building before engaing a contractor or begining work.
+He is uniquely qualified to perform, report and certify these inspections.
+He is bonded as required by the state law and operate under the guidelines for professional ethics of AHIT (American Home Inspection Training Institute).
+He has met examination requirements of AHIT and utilize those standards for inspecting and reporting.

 Types of Inspections: